+◆ US RDR+ - If Broadcast Datalink is installed and available (depending on your Datalink service level), the single down arrow and plus sign displays full Datalink RADAR for CONUS, including storm cells.

-- ◆ ■NEXRAD If Narrowcast Datalink is installed, displays Narrowcast NEXRAD information on the map.
-Narrowcast uses two-way messaging to send your flight plan to the Avidyne Network Operations Center (NOC), which then sends you only the data pertinent to your flight. - NEXRAD Displays Broadcast NEXRAD information on the map.
-Storm cell icons are not displayed.
-For most operations, the EX5000 displays weather data the same way regardless of which Datalink system is in use.
-Both systems provide NEXRAD data; a composite image depicting precipitation as seen by multiple ground-based weather radar sites.
-The image is color-coded to show both intensity levels and precipitation types.
-For more information about Datalink, see Section 10.1, "About Datalink Services" on page 93.
+For many operations, the EX5000 displays weather data in the same way, regardless of which Datalink system is in use.
+Both systems provide datalink radar data-a composite image depicting precipitation as seen by multiple ground-based weather radar sites.
+The image is color-coded to show intensity levels and precipitation types.
+Broadcast Datalink, however, especially at a higher service level, provides more data (such as storm cell movement and Datalink lightning).